 Lucas works in construction and maintenance with Pedro and Rogelio, and is especially adept making volunteer brigades laugh while they work.

-is an especially skilled sous chef to Kathleen, helping to make tasty and filling gringo-style dinners for groups.
-She, with Diana and Francis, keeps the Center clean and presentable.
+Carmen is an especially skilled sous chef to Kathleen, helping to make tasty and filling gringo-style dinners for groups, and is now leading the Hospitality team.
+She, along with Francis, keep the Center clean and presentable.